michaelreinhard/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 ## unlimited argument, default to undefined

-One thing to be aware of is that Javascript will never complain if you pass too many of too few arguments to a function.
+One thing to be aware of is that Javascript will never complain if you pass too many or too few arguments to a function.

 Thus you probably want to check arguments for undefined.
 This can be helpful though for default values.